hosseini44444/slidish/src/docs/documentation/developer-guide/testing.md

 Also you might need to mock `css` imports because **Slidish** exports it's styles using a `style.css` file.

-You might also need to mock `ResizeObserver` and `IntersectionObserver` if you want to enable the `lazyLoading` option.
+You might also need to mock `IntersectionObserver` if you want to enable the `lazyLoading` option.

 jest configuration via `"jest"` key in `package.json`: